Daniel Lubetzky: Philanthropy and advocacy initiatives

 In 2002, he co-founded the OneVoice Movement, an international grassroots effort, to amplify the voices of moderate Israelis and Palestinians seeking to end the conflict.

 In 2015, Lubetzky and Kind Snacks created the Kind Foundation.
-Its signature initiative, Empatico, is a video-conferencing and digital learning platform that connects classrooms around the world to help kids explore their similarities and differences and expand their world views.
+Its signature initiative, Empatico, is a video conferencing and digital learning platform that connects classrooms around the world to help kids explore their similarities and differences and expand their worldviews.

 In 2017, he launched a public advocacy organization called Feed the Truth to counteract the food industry's influence on food policy and public health.
 He pledged $25 million to the organization.

 In April 2020, Lubetzky's Kind Foundation launched the Frontline Impact Project in consultation with Project N95.
 The project is a platform for healthcare and other frontline responders to request resources needed in the fight against COVID-19.
-As of May 14, 2020, Frontline Impact Project had partnered with more than 40 brands including Unilever, Nestle, and Mars, reaching more than 180,000 people working mostly in hospitals, nursing homes, and outpatient medical practices.
+As of May 14, 2020, Frontline Impact Project had partnered with more than 40 brands, including Unilever, Nestle, and Mars, reaching more than 180,000 people working mostly in hospitals, nursing homes, and outpatient medical practices.

 In 2021, Lubetzky launched Starts With Us.
 Its movement partners include Jason Alexander, Mark Cuban, and Andrew Yang, amongst others.

+In 2023, Lubetzky was part of a coalition that launched Builders, a nonprofit initiative aimed at reducing polarization.